 How does the BNB trading fee discount work?

 When you hold Binance Coin on the Binance exchange, you can opt to pay trading fees with BNB, regardless of which pair you are trading.
-When you do, you get a 25% discount compared to the normal trading fees.
+When you do, you get a 25% discount on spot fees compared to the normal rate.

 You can switch the "pay fees with BNB" option on or off in your Binance account settings at any time.